 As head of learning and organizational development for CBC English services, she pioneered distributed learning and skills training online.
 Earlier, as an in-house consultant, she facilitated several change initiatives for the public broadcaster, including CBC’s revision of its Journalistic Standards and Practices and an e-learning course that was compulsory for all CBC journalists.

 She began as a reporter and rose to become Managing Editor at CBC Montreal, responsible for all journalism by the public broadcaster in Quebec.
 Later she was instrumental in integrating news gathering for television, radio, and digital.
 She is skilled in facilitation, instructional design, leadership development, and helping people discover new possibilities.

-Esther Enkin is the immediate past president of the worldwide Organization of News Ombudsmen and Standards Editors (ONO) and from 2012-2018 was English Services Ombudsman for CBC/Radio-Canada, Canada’s public broadcaster.
+Esther Enkin is the former English Services Ombudsman for CBC/Radio-Canada, Canada’s largest public broadcaster, and immediate past president of the worldwide Organization of News Ombudsmen and Standards Editors (ONO).

 As the CBC ombudsman, she undertook nearly 400 reviews of editorial practices in response to audience enquiries, with written findings that considered the journalistic ethics in each instance.
 Previously, Esther was Executive Editor for CBC News, with responsibility for news standards and their interpretation.
 She led a comprehensive updating of CBC’s Journalistic Standards and Practices code, including new provisions for digital publishing and social media.